mydaytrip/partner-api/source/includes/trip-api.md

 ```

-> The above call returns JSON structured like this:
+> The above call returns a JSON structured like this:

 ```json
 {